lucas-crodrigues/js-capstone/README.md

 # JS Capstone

-This is the Capstone project for the second module in the Microverse program.
+This is the Capstone project for the second module in the Microverse program. <br>
+The project was based on [Scryfall API](https://scryfall.com/docs/api).

 ## Built With